Brian-SCLS/mycode/README.md

 # mycode (Project Title)

 One Paragraph of your project description goes here.
 Describe what you're trying to do.
 What is the purpose of putting up this repo?
 To keep track of my Python training lab work.
+I want to learn how to version control projects with git.

 ## Getting Started